-Protect Your Baby from the Summer Sun and Heat
+How To Protect Your Baby from the Summer Sun and Heatby Elizabeth MacDonald

-For children under 1-year-old – and especially during the first nine months of life – drinking too much water may be a dangerous practice.
+For children under 1-year-old – and especially during the first nine months of life – drinking too much water can be dangerous.

 PROTECT YOUR BABY FROM THE SUMMER SUN